yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT160N.rst

 === V2.0 ===

-J10 is an empty 5-pin header
+J10 is an empty 5-pin header, and is likely a serial port (console)

-J11 is an empty 14-pin header
+J11 is an empty 14-pin header and is likely a JTAG port to the CPU.

 '''J10'''